Ever wish there was an easy way to keep detailed revision notes, pictures, or other relevant, non-CAD data with your model?

 SOLIDWORKS has actually had a solution for this for quite some time now.
-It’s called the Design Binder.
 In newer versions of SOLIDWORKS, the design binder is hidden by default.
 If you do not see the Design Binder folder near the top of your Feature Tree, simply right-click anywhere in the FeatureManager (not on an item), and select “Hide/Show Tree items…”

-Once visible, the Design Binder contains an embedded Microsoft Word document with links to the active file.
-To save on file size, the document isn’t actually created until you open it.
-To open it, simply double-click it.
+Now you can see the Design Binder contains an embedded Microsoft Word document with links to the active file.
+The document isn’t actually created until you open it.
+SOLIDWORKS does this is in an effort to save on file size.
+To open it, just double-click.

-By default, links to “File name”, and the custom properties of “Description” and “Material” are automatically created.
-Since this is a Word document, you can add any more information that you wish.
+By default it will automatically create links to “File name”, and the custom properties of “Description” and “Material”.
+Don’t forget that this is a Word document, meaning you can add any more information that you wish.
 You can even link to different custom properties!

 - On the “Insert” tab, in the “Text” section of tools, select the “Quick Parts” flyout menu and choose “Field…”.